Agapio7/Hem.git.hub.io/_posts/2022-06-20-blog-post-title-from-file-name.md

 # WEB5: DECENTRALIZED WEB PLATFORM
+* Jack Dorsey, co-founder of Twitter Inc and the formal CEO of Block Inc , revealed about his project  called Web5, a combination of Web3  and Web 2.0, built on the Bitcoin blockchain on twitter on June 10,2022.

-*	A new evolution of the Web that enables decentralized apps and protocols.
+* Web5 is developed by The Block Head (TBH), one of the Bitcoin business units at Dorsey’s Block (formerly Square).
+The platform brings decentralized identity and data storage to applications.
+It’s a  new evolution of the Web that enables decentralized apps and protocols.

 ![image](https://user-images.githubusercontent.com/91752852/174520980-e5d91977-2df6-418b-bfc1-892dbf03f620.png)